 Today, about a fifth of the footage is raw, and those colors sometimes pop more than others.
 These are the things that smaller studios must be prepared to deal with, and it is vital to take a proactive approach.
 Make sure all team members know technical limitations and are prepared to back each other up when difficulties arise.

 4. Work Within Your Budget

-It would be nice to have the seemingly limitless funds of the corporate studios, but that simply isn’t the case for independent film producers, including ourselves.
-We bootstrapped the entire production, found great people to work pro-bono, saved money on music licenses with bulk purchases and did most of the work ourselves while working regular jobs.
+It would be nice to have the seemingly limitless funds of the corporate studios, but that isn’t the case for independent film producers, including ourselves.
+We bootstrapped the entire production, found great people to work pro-bono, saved money on music licenses with bulk purchases, and did most of the work ourselves while working regular jobs.

 5. Apply to Many Film Festivals